hifarer/vueditor/readme.md

 Vueditor
 ======
-A wysiwyg editor written in Vue.js and Vuex.js, only support Vue.js 2.x.x or higher version.
+A wysiwyg editor written in Vue.js and Vuex.js, only support Vue.js 2.x.x

+No jQuery or Bootstrap needed.

 Browser compatibility: IE 9+, Chrome, Firefox.